Energy Cascade and Damping in Fast-Mode Compressible Turbulence: Introduction

-In this letter, we perform large-domain, high-resolution hybrid and fully kinetic particle-in-cell (PIC) simulations designed to investigate fast-mode dominated turbulence.
-These simulations allow, for the first time, a fully self-consistent investigation showing that MHD-scale fluctuations dissipate in agreement with TTD theory and that energy cascade persists despite strong wave steepening.
+In this work, we perform large-domain, high-resolution hybrid and fully kinetic particle-in-cell (PIC) simulations designed to investigate fast-mode dominated compressible turbulence.
+These simulations allow a fully self-consistent investigation showing that MHD-scale fluctuations dissipate in agreement with TTD theory and that energy cascade persists despite strong wave steepening.
 By resolving these long-standing uncertainties, our findings provide decisive insight into the fundamental physics of compressible turbulence and establish a robust foundation for future theoretical and observational studies.